MCajuste1/Microservices.README/README.md

 - You can deploy individual rather doing it on one go

 **Conflicts of Monoliths**
-- Complex understanding and can suffer from performance issues if not taken care you will find t
+- Complex understanding and can suffer from performance issues if not taken care you will find it hard
 - Will need to automate deployment

 **Conflicts of Microservices**